Grants & Cultural Investments

 Description: Sphere Ensemble’s 2021-2022 Orbit program will feature free concerts and educational workshops for outreach partners.
 These outreach partners serve community members with limited or no access to live string performances.
 Concert programs include music from a diverse repertoire, including classical music masterpieces and custom arrangements for the 13-member string ensemble of popular songs, from artists including The Beatles, Prince, Lady Gaga, Funkadelic, Parliament, Daft Punk, Billie Eilish, Dolly Parton and many others.
 Currently, Sphere is partnering with Gilliam Youth Services Center, a juvenile detention center and Denver Public Schools site.
 They are also partnering with El Sistema Colorado, a Denver-based nonprofit that provides an immersive youth music education program aiming to transcend socioeconomic barriers, serving students grades K-12 from some of Denver’s lowest income communities.

-Description: In partnership with Metropolitan State University of Denver and the Displaced Aurarians, Su Teatro presents The St. Cajetan’s Reunification Project, to commemorate and honor the neighborhood displaced when Auraria Higher Education Center was built in 1972.
+Description: In partnership with Metropolitan State University of Denver and the Displaced Aurarians, Su Teatro presents Westside Oratorio, to commemorate and honor the neighborhood displaced when Auraria Higher Education Center was built in 1972.
 The Westside Oratorio by Anthony J. Garcia (Su Teatro) and Daniel Valdez (El Teatro Campesino) is a musical interpretation of the stories of seven generations who lived where the Auraria Campus is today, starting with Native Peoples, spanning the 1800s Gold Rush, the Mexican Revolution, World War II and the Chicano Movement.
 The event will take place in December 2022 at the King Center on the Auraria campus and at Su Teatro and will be broadcast live on KUVO in honor of Su Teatro’s 50th Anniversary.
-The St Cajetan’s Reunification Project organizes artists, musicians, current and former residents of the Westside, and students and faculty from AHEC, and will explore the displacement, and the potential for healing through panels and story circles with former residents, Casa Mayan Heritage Center and Historic Denver.
+This project organizes artists, musicians, current and former residents of the Westside, and students and faculty from AHEC, and will explore the displacement, and the potential for healing through panels and story circles with former residents, Casa Mayan Heritage Center and Historic Denver.
+Explore this beautiful, sweeping and poignant epic that boldly brings to life the stories of seven generations of Mexican-Americans who made the West Denver neighborhood of Auraria their home.

 The Playground Ensemble